Run an errand. Take the dog out. Go for a relaxing stroll.

 With a little patience, practice and perseverance, you may be able to work your way up to more cardio and resistance exercises.
 And while the two-and-a-half hour per week rule makes for a great starting point, more exercise can be worth it, if you've got the time.
 Compared to less than 30 minutes of weekly activity, seven hours of weekly physical activity could reduce the risk of early death by as much as 40 percent, says the CDC.

-If you want to improve your heart health, don't let the excuses stop you.
+If you want to focus on ways to improve heart health, don't let the excuses stop you.
 Whether you take a stroll, jaunt, saunter, hike or promenade, just get out there and walk.
 Your heart will thank you.